dennisklappe/Rep5x/calibrator/README.md

 #### Camera method
 1. **Stage 1: kinematic parameters**
+   - **Recommended**: Enter la and lb values from your CAD model if known (most accurate)
+   - **Alternative**: Measure using the tool:
      - Mount camera on print bed facing up
      - Home all axes
      - Align nozzle at specific angles to determine la and lb values

 2. **Stage 2: XYZ offset table (optional)**
    - Set reference at A=0°, B=0°